vini-araujo/common-stop-words/README.md

 # common-stop-words
-Java code to read a file and retrieve every unique word.
-Count many many times each word showed up, and display them in decreasing order
+Java code to read from a external file and retrieve every unique word.
+Count how many many times each word showed up, and display them in decreasing order.